-Application portability with ROBIN Hyper-Converged Kubernetes Platform for Big Data
+Application portability with Robin Platform for Big Data

 There is a level of portability.
 Rajeev Madhavan, CEO of big data specialist Robin Systems, said there is a fair amount of application portability between cloud systems with containers.
 “But unless you get data portability, vendor lock-in is inevitable.”
 Read more